ni/measurement-plugin-python/README.md

 ### Executing the Example Measurements

 1. Start the discovery service if not already started.
-2. Use `poetry run` to run the MeasurementLink service:
+2. Use `poetry run` to run the measurement service:

     ``` cmd
     poetry run python measurement.py